Fraya API Surface

 - The external API always returns

-systemanduser. - If a prompt file is authored as a single-message
+systemanduser. reasoningandchangelogexpose the stored prompt rationale and revision notes directly from the YAML file.- If a prompt file is authored as a single-message

 prompt, the API normalizes it to:system: ""anduser: "<prompt text>". example_requestis a generated mock payload shaped from the declaredvariables.
 Use it as a starting point for POST bodies, especially for nested objects and arrays.- This endpoint reads prompt YAML from the repository.
 It does not execute a model.